changswap/changswap-document/products/prediction/prediction-troubleshooting.md

 {% tab title="Claim from a round" %}
 How to claim

-1. [Go to the **** BscScan page of Prediction contract](https://bscscan.com/address/0x18b2a687610328590bc8f2e5fedde3b582a49cda#writeContract), and go to the Write tab
+1. [Go to the **** BkcScan page of Prediction contract](https://bkcscan.com/address/0x18b2a687610328590bc8f2e5fedde3b582a49cda#writeContract), and go to the Write tab
 2. Tap “🔴 Connect to Web3”
 3. Use MetaMask or WalletConnect to connect.
 4. Scroll down to “3. claim”